Joyeah/webpage2video/README.md

 # webpage2video
-extract picture and text , convert to a video
+extract picture and text from webpage and convert to a video

 1. download pictures and text from a webpage
 2. convert text to mp3